dina4ER/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Line#2
-This one is intersting
+This one was not easy to do.